tpf/iwg-public/rubric.md

 ## When Things Break

-The IWG will establish internal procedures for dealing with things like "such and such service has crashed and needs a reboot."
+The IWG will establish internal procedures for dealing with routine monitoring and incident response.

 The larger question is what happens when a service's custom code is broken by changes to the standard deployment environment.
 If the IWG is unable to make